CurlyWurly-1/Chatbot/README.md

 USAGE
- - The concept of this python program is this - Whatever you say (at the "listening" prompt) will be translated into text by the speech recogntiion part of the program.
-This text is then fed to GPT-3 and if GPT-3 understands it correctly, it will return another text sentence which should be relevant and this will be spoken back out to you.
+ - The concept of is this - Whatever you say at the "listening" prompt will be translated into text by the speech recogntiion part of the program.
+This text is then fed to GPT-3 and if GPT-3 understands it correctly, it will return another text sentence which should be semantically relevant.
+This new text is then spoken back to you.
- - To get this working, try it with a headset.
-If the headset is working OK, then the program should automatically pick up which device to use.
+ - To get this working, try executing it first with a headset.
+If the headset is working OK, then the program should automatically pick up which device to use (Nano can be tricky here).
- - Execute the program and when you see "listening", wait a bit and then say "Who are you" into your headset microphone.
+ - Only speak after you see "listening".
+The program automatically detects when you have finished speaking and if all OK, you should then see "processing".
+The spoken output will then be issued and after it has finished, you will see "listening" again
+ - Try asking "Who are you".
 The reply should say "Buddy" but be aware that if your device performance is poor, you may have to wait quite a few seconds for the speech recognition part to complete.
+If you don't get anything spoken back after 20 seconds, something is wrong - Check the device connections
  - Try saying the following and hear what you get back - Check the python code to see how these responses were programmed
    - What is your name?
    - What is my name?